icaoberg/Workshop_2017/README.md

 * BNG / RuleBender
 * Compartmental BioNetGen
 * Import into CellBlender and run with MCell
-* Comparison with BioNegGen model
+* Comparison with BioNetGen model
 * Replace primitive geometries with CellOrganizer and run in CellBlender/MCell again

 This repository has been created as a place to work out and share the components of this pipeline.